 The tools in our React Native stack

 Storybook: A wonderful tool for browsing all the discrete view components within an app — and their various states.
 This is fantastically useful when we’re building new views.
 Instead of tinkering with the entire app ecosystem, we can just focus on the view in isolation and feed in whatever data we need to test the UI.
-So if we’re testing a particularly rare bug, we don’t have to try and replicate it, we can just trigger it and build a solution.
 Even better, we can combine this tool with storyshots to automatically generate UI snapshot tests, so we’re building the view and writing its tests at the same time.

 Jest: This is the standard automated test framework that ships with React Native, and we’ve fallen in love with it.
 It has the rspec-inspired, easy-to-read syntax shared by most testing frameworks, of course, but it also makes mocking an absolute breeze, and it contains an incredible code coverage tool that even builds a neatly-formatted website developers can use to review gaps in their tests.